 Apply directly to the University if you live outside the UK/EU.

-Graduates could find work as a quantity surveying technician or building control technician in private practices, local and central government and client organisations.
+Graduates with a Surveying HNC could find work as a quantity surveying technician or building control technician in private practices, local and central government and client organisations.

 Our strong industrial and commercial links help us tailor our courses to meet employers’ needs, and ensure you graduate with the right skills to develop an exciting, dynamic career in construction.
 This industry relationship has been formalised into the Built Environment Strategic Forum (BESF).
 The mutual benefits arising from this university/industry partnership are significant and guarantee enhanced employability potential to our students and graduates.